Les Gray

-Thomas Leslie Gray (9 April 1946 – 21 February 2004) was an English musician best known for his work with glam rock pop band Mud.
-Gray was also known for his distinctive vocal impersonation of Elvis Presley, as well as being a lifelong supporter of Leeds United.
+Thomas Leslie Gray (9 April 1946 – 21 February 2004) was an English musician, best known as the lead singer of glam rock pop band Mud.
+He was known for his distinctive vocal impersonation of Elvis Presley, as well as being a lifelong supporter of Leeds United.

 Early life and career

 Gray was born in Carshalton, Surrey, in 1946.
 He was a self-taught musician, and during his school years he played trumpet with a jazz band, and then, with a younger brother, went on to form the skiffle unit The Mourners.
 After leaving school he worked for Pearl & Dean, writing commercials, and later for Moss Bros before finding success with Mud.

 Mud

 With a few line-up changes, The Mourners evolved into Mud in February 1966, with Gray on vocals, Dave Mount on drums, Rob Davis on guitar, and Ray Stiles on bass, and won the Search for Sound song contest the same year.
 After a few unsuccessful singles including "Flower Power", they were signed to Mickie Most's RAK record label, and gained television exposure via an appearance on The Basil Brush Show.
 They toured in support of Jack Jones in 1973.
 Mud had a string of hits written by Nicky Chinn and Mike Chapman, including two which topped the UK Singles Chart in 1974, "Lonely This Christmas", and "Tiger Feet", and, re-punctuated as Oh Boy, a chart-topping cover of "Oh, Boy!" (originally performed by Buddy Holly).
 They disbanded in 1979.

 Gray later toured with backing musicians under the name Les Gray's Mud, but never found the same level of success as he had with the original version.